privacypass/challenge-bypass-extension/README.md

 The protocol we use is based on a realization of a 'Verifiable, Oblivious Pseudorandom Function' (VOPRF) first established by [Jarecki et al.](https://eprint.iacr.org/2014/650.pdf).
 For a technical description of the protocol see the [PROTOCOL.md](https://github.com/privacypass/challenge-bypass-extension/blob/master/PROTOCOL.md).

-The protocol has received extensive review and testing, but this extension is a work in progress.
-In particular, *support for DLEQ verification is still in beta*, see Issue #2 for full details.
+The protocol has received extensive review and testing, but this extension is a work in progress and we regard all components as beta releases.
 We welcome contributions from the wider community, and also feel free to notify us of any issues that occur.
 Pull requests and reviews of the extension detailed here are welcome and encouraged.

 Privacy Pass is currently supported by Cloudflare to allow users to redeem validly signed tokens instead of completing CAPTCHA solutions.
 Clients receive 30 signed tokens for each CAPTCHA that is initially solved.